DHTMLX/docs-suite/docs/form/work_with_form.md

 - license plate

-The format of license plate usually contains a combination of letters, numbers and symbols:
+The format of license plate usually contains a combination of letters, numbers and symbols.
+You can specify this data format as a string value of the `patternMask` property:

 ~~~jsx
 {